Reboare/backup/os-agnostic/oracle-databases.md

 ./odat.py all -s 192.168.0.5 -d ORCL -U username -P password --sysdba
 ```

+It's highly recommended to use the `all` module when being presented with a new set of credentials, discovered either via brute-force or from another service.
+Running this in combination with `--test-modules` will give you a quick overview of what is and isn't possible.

 ## SID Enumeration

-The SID for Oracle identifies the database instance running.
+The [Oracle System Identifier](https://docs.oracle.com/cloud/latest/db112/CNCPT/startup.htm#CNCPT601) \(SID\) for Oracle identifies the database instance running on the host.
+These will be unique for each database instance running, and it's important to identify all SID's available, as different instances can hold different data.

 We can use ODAT to enumerate these SID's and find instances to attack.
-These have to be explicity set in the command so it's important that you verify any one's available.
+These have to be explicity set in the command so it's important that you verify any one's available:

 ```
 ./odat.py sidguesser  -s 10.10.10.82